How to Do Excel Encoding (Check and Change)

 Changing encoding to US-ASCII in Excel

-How to Set Character Encoding While Opening a CSV File in Excel?
+How to Set Character Encoding While Opening a CSV File in Excel

 Open option in Excel app

-• Now, select the CSV file.
+• Select the CSV file.

 Selecting the csv file in Excel

-• First, in File Origin, select Unicode (UTF-8).
+• In File Origin, select Unicode (UTF-8).

-• Then, click on Next.
+• Click on Next.

 Step 1 of Text Import Wizard